Cowan vs Williams Elementary: TEA Scores in South Austin

 Enrollment 554 students (EE – 05) 376 students (EE – 05)

-Cowan’s B rating is consistent across all five domains, and Williams mirrors that consistency at the C level.
-The demographic data explains much of the gap: Cowan has 25.6% economically disadvantaged students while Williams serves 43.1%.
-Given that context, Williams’ 77 is a respectable score that reflects a dedicated staff working hard with a more challenging student population.
+Both campuses received single letter ratings under the 2025 TEA accountability system.
+The demographic data explains much of the gap: Cowan serves 26.5% economically disadvantaged students while Williams serves 71.8% (Texas Tribune Schools Explorer).
+Given that context, Williams’ C is a respectable rating that reflects a dedicated staff working hard with a more challenging student population.

 For the full TEA breakdown, visit the Cowan Elementary school page or the Williams Elementary school page.